GEDI: A Graph-based End-to-end Data Imputation Framework: Experiment

 \subsubsection{Comparison with benchmark models}

 Table~\ref{tab:impute_result} shows the mean imputation error for all datasets across missing rates, where GEDI has the lowest mean imputation error across the majority of the datasets.
 Note that GRAPE ranks higher than most methods, which further agrees with our analysis that the relationships among features and observations are critical for imputing the missing values since both GRAPE and GEDI incorporate this information explicitly into the model architecture.
-However, our model still outperforms GRAPE for 5$\%$ since GEDI has a more efficient graph structure to capture the similarity among observations.
-In addition, Figure~\ref{fig:imputation_performance_against_missing_rate} shows the robustness of different models against different missing rates.
-The curves demonstrate that our model performs consistently across all missing rates.
-Apart from the competitive performance of graph-based imputation methods against other benchmarks, GEDI requires less than $\frac{1}{3}$ imputation time than GRAPE during the inference stage (Figure~\ref{fig:imputation_time_against_methods}).
-One reason is that GRAPE requires at least 2 to 3 layers of propagation of GNN to reach all the relevant features and observations (due to the interleaving bipartite architecture), while GEDI decouples the row-wise and column-wise representation learning into different components and only 1 layer of propagation is sufficient to aggregate the row-wise information based on the homogeneous similarity graph.
+However, our model still outperforms GRAPE by 6$\%$ since GEDI has a more efficient graph structure to capture the similarity among observations.
+In addition, Figure~\ref{fig: hyperparameter results}a shows the robustness of models against different missing rates, where GEDI performs consistently across all missing rates.
+Apart from the competitive performance of graph-based imputation methods against other benchmarks, GEDI requires less than one-third of imputation time than GRAPE during the inference stage (Figure~\ref{fig: hyperparameter results}d).
+One reason is that GRAPE requires at least 2 to 3 layers of propagation of GNN to reach all the relevant features and observations (due to the interleaving bipartite architecture), while GEDI decouples the row-wise and column-wise representation learning into different components and only one layer of propagation is sufficient to aggregate the row-wise information based on the homogeneous similarity graph.
+Figure~\ref{fig: hyperparameter results}c also shows that the training batch size can be reduced to a certain point without sacrificing too much imputation performance, meaning that GEDI can be easily adapted to large datasets than GRAPE, which requires the complete datasets as input.